 In March 2020, Covid-19 turned the world upside down.
 Very quickly, we all had to adapt and find new ways to educate our children.
-Throughout this time, it has been our goal to continue to provide the best curriculum possible for all children.
-We have used a range of strategies to best meet their needs at each stage and learnt new skills to be able to deliver a meaningful curriculum remotely.
+Throughout this time, it was our goal to continue to provide the best curriculum possible for all children.
+We used a range of strategies to best meet their needs at each stage and learnt new skills to be able to deliver a meaningful curriculum remotely.

 During periods of lockdown, we maintain our thematic approach to teaching however our topics are shortened to 2 weeks for both in-school and remote learning.
 A broad curriculum continues to be taught both in school and remotely with our children at home enjoying subjects such as music and PE via learning platforms or pre-recoreded by our specialist teachers.